I agree that Washington has great potential but WDFW fails to manage wildlife and instead creates opportunity for the public.

 Hey guys, thanks for the info.
 I realize WA is not a heavy hitter in the grand scheme of things, however, there are several good options as you all mentioned OIL tags, and decent Whitetail.
 We are shaping this MRS section with care, and hopefully with your continued help!
 This year's MRS will be short and hit the highlights and over the next few years we can dig in we can potentially expose a few more pros and help educate people about the cons.
 Thanks again for all of your helpful info.
 Let me know what you think of the right up, it will be in next months issue!
 (April/May) EHJ.

 I can't wait to see it.
 I think it could be interesting.
-Did you do your right up for the MRS just by going off of your own experience with hunting WA.
+Did you do your write up for the MRS just by going off of your own experience with hunting WA.
 If not how did you go about writing it?

 Friends don't let friends hunt in Washington (or Oregon for that matter) :-)